orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 A-DAP focuses on the second problem.

+---

 ## Accountability Requires Institutions

 A-DAP does not itself create accountability.

 Accountability requires:

-- legal authority
+- legal authority;
-- procedural rights
+- procedural rights;
-- institutional capacity
+- institutional capacity;
-- remedies
+- remedies;
-- enforcement
+- enforcement;
-- human judgment
+- human judgment.

 A-DAP produces a stronger object for those institutions to inspect.

 It turns a dispute from:

-> “Trust our explanation.”
+> Trust our explanation.

 into:

-> “Compare this explanation against the committed record.”
+> Compare this explanation against the committed record.

+---

 ## Effective Contestability